The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 #### Dev Team

 The dev team is delegated from the core team.
-The dev team represents all contributors, who have access to the repository.
+The dev team represents all contributors who have access to the repository.

 ### Project Board Management

-Contributors and collaborators are encouraged to use [the project board](https://github.com/orgs/The-Grand-Combination/projects/6) to efficiently manage the project's workflow, below is a list of good practices that must be followed to keep the project organized.
+Developers are encouraged to use [the project board](https://github.com/orgs/The-Grand-Combination/projects/6) to efficiently manage the project's workflow, below is a list of good practices that should be followed to keep the project organized.

 #### Label Issues and Pull Requests!